christophpickl/katsu/README.md

-# katsu
+# Katsu

-shiatsu management desktop application
+A shiatsu management desktop application, using Kotlin and TornadoFX (Kotlin-ish JavaFX).

+It's a complete rewrite and slimmed version of the old [Gadsu](https://github.com/christophpickl/gadsu).

 # TODO